Naseefabu/HFTBOT/readme.md

 # Risk Management Tools

 * If speed of arrival market orders picks up across exchanges, then reduce/exit position.
-* If predicted RVOL is greater than implied vol exit the position.
+* If predicted RVOL is greater than implied vol by large margin exit the position.